 There are books you should read at your desk hunched over and ready to wrestle with rarified ideas.
 Then there are books that you should read the way you stop by a shaded stream.
 The trust level is high.
 The expectation for refreshment is keen.
-Jon Bloom, the President of Desiring God, has written a book like that.
+Jon Bloom has written a book like that.
 I encourage you to get a copy.

 With the apostle John I say, I am writing these things to you so that my joy may be complete (1 John 1:4).
 My joy.
 Yes, yours too.
 But that’s not my point yet.
 To write on behalf of Jon Bloom and his book is a joy.
 So indulge me for a moment, if you are willing.